dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

   --remoteinject    Inject shellcode a newly spawned process (default notepad) / otherwise it's self injection --remoteprocess procname    Injects into the specified remote process name, e.g. teams.exe.
 The loader searches for the first process with that name
                      Can be used for multiple process names, e.g. --remoteprocess=teams.exe,iexplore.exe,MicrosoftEdge.exe -> First try teams, else Internet Explorer, last Edge
-  --unhook    Unhook ntdll.dll before doing anything else for the current process --reflective    Set compiler flags, so that the Loader Nim binary can be reflectively loaded --obfuscate    Compile the Nim binary via Denim to make use of LLVM obfuscation (not possible in combination with --reflective)
+  --remotepatchAMSI    Patch AMSI in the remote process before shellcode execution --remotepatchETW    Patch ETW in the remote process before shellcode execution --unhook    Unhook ntdll.dll before doing anything else for the current process --reflective    Set compiler flags, so that the Loader Nim binary can be reflectively loaded --obfuscate    Compile the Nim binary via Denim to make use of LLVM obfuscation (not possible in combination with --reflective)